zxc85250/intro-to-python/session_07/slides_7.md

 # What are functions?

-- Re-usable, self-contained blocks of code that do a single task
+- Re-usable, self-contained blocks of code that do a single task.

 ---

 # Why do we use functions?

-- Lets you re-use code
+- Lets you re-use code.
-- Break large problems into smaller ones
+- Break large problems into smaller ones.

 ---